How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, nature lovers

-Biliran is quite unheard of even among Filipinos.
+Biliran is relatively unheard of, even among Filipinos.
 Not many know it’s a province (Biliran used to be a sub-province of Leyte before becoming independent in 1992)—much less a tourist destination.

-This small province is brimming with natural and man-made wonders that a weekend getaway is not enough to experience everything it has to offer.
+This small province is brimming with natural and man-made wonders; a weekend getaway is not enough to experience everything it offers.
 Be in awe of its beautiful mountains, rice terraces, waterfalls, caves, and beaches.

 Top things to do in Biliran